 Examples Of Different Types Of Psychological Injury

-There are many types of psychological industry that can happen following an accident including:
+There are many types of psychological injury that can happen following an accident including:

-- Self-harm – this is usually a mechanism to help cope with anxiety and distress and involves the person intentionally injures themselves
+- Self-harm – this is usually a mechanism to help cope with anxiety and distress and involves the person intentionally injuring themselves

 - PTSD – As covered elsewhere in this guide, PTSD is caused by very frightening events that have occurred in the past and cause anxiety disorders.